CycloneDX/cyclonedx-python-lib/docs/parsing.rst

 Parsers are provided as a quick way to generate a BOM for Python applications or from Python environments.

-    **WARNING**: Limited information will be available when generating a BOM using some Parsers due to limited information kept/suppled by those package managers.
-See :py:mod:`cyclonedx.parser` for details of what fields can be completed by different Parsers.
+    **WARNING**: Limited information will be available when generating a BOM using some Parsers due to limited information kept/supplied by those package managers.
+See below for details of what fields can be completed by different Parsers.

 Easily create your parser instance as follows: